WEATHER- Hot, BUT, Storms Move In This Afternoon - NewsBreak

 We will update as needed and as always bookmark your Close To Home Weather Page.
 You can find it here, for Live Local radar, watches, and warnings.Today Showers and thunderstorms likely, mainly after 4pm.
 Mostly sunny and hot, with a high near 97.
 Heat index values as high as 102.
 South southwest wind around 5 mph becoming west northwest in the afternoon.
 Chance of precipitation is 70%.
 New rainfall amounts between a quarter and half of an inch possible.
 Tonight Showers and thunderstorms likely, mainly before 1am.
 Mostly cloudy, with a low around 68.
 North wind 5 to 10 mph.
 Chance of precipitation is 60%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
 Monday Mostly cloudy, then gradually becoming sunny, with a high near 86.
 North northeast wind around 10 mph.

-The post WEATHER- Hot, BUT, Storms Move In This Afternoon appeared first on Wilson County Source .
+The post WEATHER- Hot, BUT, Storms Move In This Afternoon appeared first on Cheatham County Source .

 Comments / 0